SysPoe/train-wiki/docs/Rollingstock/EMU.md

 For some reason, the emergency brake actually takes longer to stop than the full service brake (maybe due to wheel slippage?), but QR crews are required to press the emergency brake in an emergency.
 Bit of an oversight there.

+Like all other passenger trains operating within the Brisbane Suburban Area, EMUs are fitted with AWS (Audible Warning System).
+When there is an upcoming restrictive signal (any signal other than green), the driver must acknowledge the warning provided for it within three seconds of its receipt by pressing a button on trains' control panels.
+If the approaching signal is green, no acknowledgment by the driver is required.
+Should a train proceed past a restrictive signal without the driver having first acknowledged the warning, the train’s emergency brakes are automatically applied to stop the train.
+For AWS to operate, both track and rollingstock must be equipped<sup>\[9\]</sup>.

+EMUs are also fitted with door sensors and traction interlocks.
+The sensors trigger the doors to open if they detect an obstruction upon closing, much like an elevator door.
+Traction interlocks block power to the trains’ drive motors until all doors have fully closed preventing trains from moving with doors open or obstructed.
+EMUs did not have these upon fabrication, however they were all retrofitted with them as part of a refurbishment program by September 2000 at a cost of $35,000 per 3-car (not inflation adjusted)<sup>\[9\]</sup>.

+Unlike other units, EMUs do not have rigid steel skirts to protect the wheels and undercarriage equipment<sup>\[9\]</sup>.

 ## Timeline

 - _July 1979 - December 1986_: EMU units delivered.